pippinbarr/cart253/topics/conditionals/conditionals-in-practice-part-3.md

 So, now the creature dies!
 It gets bored and it dies!
 Yesss!

 But, if we run this program there is something annoying... we let the creature die but then... it still responds to massage!
-Which is creepy!
+Which is... incredibly creepy!

 ### Being dead